 There is always a need for new monitoring frameworks, and in Kubernetes, you have two technology framework uses.
 DevOps requires monitoring that is made accessible, covers additional layers of the stack, and needs to be democratized.
 That’s why there are many Kubernetes monitoring tools with around ten that are considered to be top-tiered like Prometheus.

-The monitoring tools help log, debug, and provide high-availability to the countless and extremely unstable software entities.
+The monitoring tools help log, debug, and provide high availability to countless and extremely unstable software entities.
 Grafana is a robust monitoring tool that helps integrate data sources.
 If you need log aggregation and processing, you might want to try out the Fluentd monitoring tool.
 Fluentd acts as a logging layer unified by a one-stop component capable of aggregating data from multiple sources.

 Your Next Open Source Tool Should Include Monitoring Kubernetes